nagyesta/lowkey-vault/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: It works fine but something is missing to make it better.
 Please tell us more!
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 #### Is your feature request related to a problem?
-Please describe.
+Please describe

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]